 Some women describe these prelabor contractions like mild cramps or gas pains.
 Other signs of prelabor are your baby dropping down, losing your mucus plug, a bloody show, or a mild backache.

 What do contractions feel like as you move from prelabor to early labor?
-Early labor is when your contractions turn into real contractions.
+Early labor is when your contractions turn into more noticeable contractions that you may be able to ignore, or that may take some work and focus to deal with.
 They are no longer a dull ache.
 They have a start, middle, and end, and there is a rest in between.

 There are no sudden, sharp, stabbing pains in labor.
 Rather, there is a building up of sensation with each contraction.
-Your uterus muscle flexes tight, tighter, then begins to release and relax until you find your break between.
-There is a chance to rest between contractions.
+Your uterus muscle flexes tight, tighter, then begins to release and relax until you find your break between contractions.
+There is always a chance to rest between contractions.

-Most women will feel this sensation move from the top of their uterus downwards.
+Most women will feel this tightening or flexing sensation move from the top of their uterus downwards.
 But it can also wrap around to your back or mainly be felt like your back tightening depending on how your baby is positioned.

 This Is How Moms Answer The Question What Does A Contraction Feel Like In Early Labor?